 - Providing a reporting and communication plan

-Normally, this term is interchangeable with that of a project manager, but in some organizations with large project undertakings, the job is split to have a project manager and a project lead.
-This project lead normally reports to the project manager who is not only dedicated to one single project in the department but to multiple projects.
-Project leads for all these projects report their findings and progress to the project manager and works in close quarters with the project manager to fulfill the department’s objective towards the overall business strategy.
+Normally, this term is interchangeable with that of a project manager.
+Still, in some organizations with large project undertakings, the job is split to have a project manager and a project lead.
+This project lead normally reports to the project manager, who is dedicated not only to one project in the department but to multiple projects.
+Project leads for all these projects report their findings and progress to the project manager and work closely with the project manager to fulfill the department’s objective towards the overall business strategy.

-A project lead performs the same set of functions as described with the project manager, but do note that this is true for a few organizations and is mentioned in the article so that when you do come across such a situation you won’t be confused.
+A project lead performs the same functions as described by the project manager.
+However, note that this is true for a few organizations and is mentioned in the article so that you won’t be confused when you come across such a situation.

-The driver of the project, a project sponsor is mainly a member from the senior management team who believes and invests in the project as envisioned by the project manager.
-The project sponsor needs to be updated at regular intervals about the progress of the project and how it’s achieving the goal it set out to achieve.
+The driver of the project, a project sponsor, is mainly a member of the senior management team who believes and invests in the project as envisioned by the project manager.
+The project sponsor needs to be updated regularly about the progress of the project and how it’s achieving the goal it set out to achieve.
 A project sponsor’s duties include the following:

 - Making key business decisions when it comes to high-level planning

 - Communication of project objectives and progress at the company level

 - Providing go-ahead when it comes to resource acquiring and maintenance tasks

 Project team members include professionals and subject matter experts who actively participate and work on the different stages of a project.
 These project team members come in with varied skill sets and are all employed, either part-time or full-time, based on the project requirement and needs.
 Their duties include the following: